Formstone/Formstone/docs/widget-upload.md

 ## Options

 Set instance options by passing a valid object at initialization, or to the public `defaults` method.
-Custom options for a specific instance can also be set by attaching a `data-dropper-options` attribute to the target elment.
+Custom options for a specific instance can also be set by attaching a `data-upload-options` attribute to the target elment.
 This attribute should contain the properly formatted JSON object representing the custom options.

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |